naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 ## Observations:
+- I'm running a 10ms sleep query in each thread.
-- Without connection pooling (example 1) DB overload occurs when I fire 50000 threads simultaneously.
+- Without connection pooling(ex-1) DB overload occurs when I fire about 35000 threads concurrently.
 Below is the error you get when using no connection pooling

 ### MySQL Connection overload error -